polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 ## Subsequent Participants Join

-Subsequent validators can now join the network as Bob did previously, making sure to use the new chainspec.
+Subsequent validators can now join the network as Bob did previously, making sure to use the new chain spec.
 You may bootstrap from _any_ of the nodes already in the network, not just the one that went first.

 Each participant will need to start their node, add both keys to the keystore, and restart their node.